How the State of the Union Address Made Its Broadcast Debut

 When President Donald Trump delivers the 95th in-person annual State of the Union address live on Tuesday night at 9 p.m.
-ET, there will be a variety of ways to watch his address to Congress — a situation that, unlike the address itself, is decidedly modern.
+ET, there will be a variety of ways to watch the broadcast of his address to Congress — a situation that, unlike the address itself, is decidedly modern.

-Though the delivery of some form of annual message to Congress is required of the President by the Constitution, the first State of Union address to reach a large audience as it was delivered was in 1923 when President Calvin Coolidge’s speech was broadcast on the radio for the first time.
-It wasn’t until Harry Truman, the 33rd President, that the annual speech was broadcast live on television.
+Though the delivery of some form of annual message to Congress is required of the President by the Constitution, the State of Union address was first broadcast to a large radio audience in 1923 when President Calvin Coolidge made his annual speech.
+It wasn’t until Harry Truman, the 33rd President, that the annual State of the Union address was first broadcast to a live television audience.

-That first State of the Union address to be broadcast on network TV was Truman’s speech in 1947.
-That was also the year that the yearly speech officially became known as the State of the Union; it was simply called the “Annual Message” prior to that, and in some situations still takes that name.
+That first State of the Union to be broadcast on network TV was Truman’s speech in 1947.
+It was also the year that the yearly speech officially became known as the State of the Union address; it was simply called the “Annual Message” prior to that, and in some situations still takes that name.
 Truman gave his address from the House Chamber on Capitol Hill, the same place where the President will deliver Tuesday’s 2018 address.

 As journalist Matthew Algeo describes in his book Harry Truman’s Excellent Adventure, Truman was wary of the way the new medium might affect politics, but he could see that it was powerful.
 “The day cannot be far off when our homes, schools, offices, and automobiles will be equipped with television sets.
 We will see news and sporting events while they are actually happening,” he predicted in a 1943 speech — a forecast he himself helped bring to fruition.